Retail businesses have struggled for a long time to hire and retain great employees.

 Your employees’ growth will ultimately reflect on your business.
 Capable and qualified employees can make any business a success.

 For example, Lululemon Athletica is a top athletic apparel company known for helping its employees learn more about the athletic retail industry and helping them grow professionally.
-The company offers free classes in their stores for employees and allows employees to be reimbursed up to $25 each week for community-based health and wellness programs.
+The company offers employees free classes in their stores and allows employees to be reimbursed up to $25 weekly for community-based health and wellness programs.

 7. Promote a two-way feedback culture